chandni0683/surfs_up/README.md

 <img width="421" alt="Screen Shot 2021-08-22 at 9 02 27 AM" src="https://user-images.githubusercontent.com/85711507/130358036-263bce2f-1901-467f-9834-2b326edda6a8.png">

 ## Summary
-The precipitation is a bit higher in December than in June
+The precipitation is a bit higher in December than in June.
+From looking at the data it appears that it rains more in December which would not be suitable month for surfing
+The data shows that december month is cooler than June, but this could result in less business for icecream and surfing.